 What Are Their Lives Like?

-Although the Tibetans in Pakistan have been Muslim for more than 500 years, their Tibetan Buddhist roots can still be seen in their clothing, food, folklore, and language.
+Although the Tibetans in Pakistan have been Muslim for more than 500 years, their Tibetan roots can still be seen in their architecture, clothing, food, folklore, and language.
 Both the Baltistani Bhotia and the Burig speak archaic Tibetan dialects that resemble seventh century classical Tibetan.
 These two groups are the most westerly extension of the Tibetan-Burman language family.

 Before 1947, trade and travel between the people of the Balti states and their Indian neighbors were constant.
 However, since the partition of Pakistan and India in 1947, Baltistan (and the Tibetans) have been more isolated.
 There is very little crime in Baltistan.

 The Balti are not nomadic like the other ethnic groups in the area.
 Instead, they transfer their livestock from one grazing ground to another with the changing of seasons.
 During the summer months, they drive the herds to alpine pastures.
 All households have at least one female zmo, which is a cross between a cow and a yak.
 Dairy products are made from the milk of these animals.

 The old tradition of an artisan class remains among the Balti.
 This class is made up of craftsmen such as blacksmiths and cabinetmakers.
 The artisans travel from village to village and are paid for their work with butter and wheat.

 Tibetan communities are located in the fertile narrow valleys formed by the tributaries of the Indus River.
 Their villages consist of tightly clustered stone and mud houses that are connected by narrow passageways.
 A typical Tibetan house in Pakistan has a basement or lower level, a ground level with several rooms, and a flat roof, which serves as a third level.
 At night the family's sheep, goats, and yaks are kept in the basement, or balti.
 This is the term after which the Balti were named.
 In the summer, the families do much of their work and other activities on the roof.